Open NowBusiness

 Who Can Apply

 Applicants must be incorporated in Australia, be a trading corporation, and have an ABN or ACN.
 Eligible entities must be non-income-tax-exempt and registered for GST.
-Commonwealth, state, territory and local government bodies, including government business enterprises, are not eligible.
-Projects must be early to mid-stage critical minerals projects, substantially undertaken in Australia, involve critical minerals listed on Australia's Critical Minerals List, and occur between the post-exploration and final investment decision stages.
-Applicants must demonstrate an active international partner relationship and, if successful, enter into a formal arrangement with project partners before execution of the grant agreement.
+Projects must be early to mid-stage critical minerals projects that contribute to building end-to-end supply chains with Australia's international partners, be substantially undertaken in Australia, involve critical minerals listed on Australia's Critical Minerals List, and occur between the post-exploration and final investment decision stages.
+Government bodies, including Commonwealth, state, territory and local government bodies and government business enterprises, are not eligible.
+Overseas entities cannot apply as lead applicants, but international partners may include foreign governments, state-owned enterprises, private sector and other commercial entities.
+Applicants must provide evidence of the relationship with the international partner at application stage and have a formal arrangement in place before grant agreement execution.

 What's Funded